Mr-Sithel/XI-Minimaps/README.md

 ## Download
 Download the zip file to right for the correct resolution

 ## Install Guide
 Below you can follow the picture for installing

 ![](https://github.com/Mr-Sithel/XI-Minimaps/blob/main/mimimap%20guide.png?raw=true)

 ### Private Sever Installation Location
-- If the folders minimap or maps is not there you will have to create one
+- If the folders minimap or maps is not there you will have to create one<br/>
+- Extract either 1024 or 2048 resolution to the location below<br/>

 - Location<br/>
 <ins>...\HorizonXI-Launcher\HorizonXI\Game\plugins\minimap\maps</ins>